 Under the DC Plan, each year eligible employees are permitted to make an irrevocable election to defer up to 50% of their annual base salary, 50% of their quarterly non-vested unit distribution income, and/or 50% of their discretionary performance bonus compensation to be earned for services performed during the following year.
-Pursuant to the DC Plan, ETP may make annual discretionary matching contributions to participants' accounts; however, we have not made any discretionary contributions to participants' accounts and currently have no plans to make any discretionary contributions to participants' accounts.
+Pursuant to the DC Plan, ETP may make annual discretionary matching contributions to participants' accounts; however, we have not made any discretionary contributions to participants' accounts.
 All amounts credited under the DC Plan (other than discretionary credits) are immediately 100% vested.
 Participant accounts are credited with deemed earnings (or losses) based on hypothetical investment fund choices made by the participants among available funds.